bithavoc/express-winston/Readme.md

 To use winston's existing transports, set `transports` to the values (as in key-value) of the `winston.default.transports` object.
 This may be done, for example, by using underscorejs: `transports: _.values(winston.default.transports)`.

 Alternatively, if you're using a winston logger instance elsewhere and have already set up levels and transports, pass the instance into expressWinston with the `winstonInstance` option.
 The `transports` option is then ignored.

+#### `metaField` option

+In versions of `express-winston` prior to 4.0.0, this field functioned differently.

+Previously the log entry would always have a "meta" field which would be set to the metadata of the request/error.
+If `metaField` was set, this information would be stored as an object with the given property on the "meta" object of the log entry.
+This prevented the use case where the metadata should be located at the root of the log entry.

+In this version, `metaField` defaults to "meta" which maintains the prior versions behavior of storing the metadata at a "meta" property of the log entry.

+Explicitly setting the `metaField` to `null` or "null" causes the metadata to be stored at the root of the log entry.

+The `metaField` option now also supports dot separated and array values to store the metadata at a nested location in the log entry.

+<h3>Upgrade Note: For those upgrading from a version of `express-winston` prior to 4.0.0 that use the `metaField` property, to keep the same behavior, prepend `meta.` to your current `metaField` configuration. (i.e. 'foo' would become 'meta.foo')</h3>

 ## Examples